There seems to be a disconnect between what is myth and reality when it comes to the number of investment properties that people own.

 Did you know that about 70 per cent of investors own one solitary property?

-Plus, only a tiny percentage of the population – around 19,000 people as it turns out – own six or more investment properties.
+And of the 2.1 million property investors in Australia, only a tiny percentage – around 20,000 people as it turns out – own six or more investment properties.

 So why don’t investors own more properties?

-Well, it’s generally because they make one of the following seven mistakes, which stymie their chances of growing a portfolio.
+Well, generally it’s because they make one of the following mistakes, which stymie their chances of growing a portfolio.

 Others buy an off the plan property based on promises made by marketers, while others buy a property in the comfort zone – close to where they live.